 - Wax scraper: used to scrape off excess wax from the skis.

-- Brushes: used to rub in the wax and remove excess wax.
+- 3 kinds of brushes: used to rub in the wax and remove excess wax.

 - Wax: ensures your skis glide well on the snow and prevents material from drying out.
 You can find more about the different types of wax later in this article.